The 23rd Psalm: On the Island

 On the island, Claire Littleton (Emilie de Ravin) watches Eko whittling scripture into the head of his club, and mentions that Charlie Pace (Dominic Monaghan) carries a Virgin Mary statue.
 Eko immediately demands to see the statue, which he breaks open and shows Claire the heroin inside.
 Eko then goes to Charlie, demanding him to take him to the plane.

 Meanwhile, Locke teaches Michael Dawson (Harold Perrineau) how to use a gun, and Michael then asks Kate Austen (Evangeline Lilly) to have her shift at the hatch computer.
 At the computer, Michael continues his conversation with his son Walt (Malcolm David Kelley), which is interrupted by the arrival of Jack Shephard (Matthew Fox), who remains unaware of it.

 On the way to the Beechcraft, Eko and Charlie find a parachute in a tree, which leads to the corpse of a Nigerian man dressed as a priest that Boone Carlyle (Ian Somerhalder) and John Locke (Terry O'Quinn) had previously found.
 When Eko sees the dead man's gold tooth, he tells Charlie that the man "saved his life."
 Charlie loses his way, and Mr. Eko tells him to climb a tree.
 As he is above the tree, trees are uprooted as a cloud of free-moving black smoke emerges from the jungle.
 It confronts Mr. Eko whilst flashing images to him of his past.
 Mr. Eko stands his ground, despite Charlie telling him to run, and stares at the smoke before it pulls back and disappears.
-(This scene is significant because it marks the first appearance of the smoke monster in the second season, and it is the first time a clear shot of it is given; apart from very brief glances in the season one finale, the monster went unseen throughout the entire first season.)
+(This scene is significant because it marks the first appearance of the smoke monster in the second season, and it is the first time a clear shot of it is given; apart from very brief glimpses in the season one finale, the monster went unseen throughout the entire first season.)

-Eko and Charlie then find the plane, inside which Eko finds another corpse which Eko recognizes as Yemi.
+Eko and Charlie then find the plane and inside it Eko finds another corpse which Eko recognizes as Yemi.
 After taking the cross from Yemi's body, Eko tells Charlie that it is his brother, gives Charlie a Virgin Mary statue "for the one [he] broke" and sets the plane on fire.
 Charlie asks Eko if he is a priest himself, and as Eko puts the cross around his neck he replies "Yes, I am."
 The two then recite Psalm 23 from the Old Testament as the plane burns.

 After arriving at the camp, Charlie apologizes to Claire, but Claire tells him to leave her and her son alone.
-Charlie then goes into the jungle, and opens a hiding place where he is keeping Virgin Mary statues to put with the one Eko gave him.
+Charlie then goes into the jungle and opens a hiding place where he is keeping Virgin Mary statues to put the one Eko gave him.